Constrained Mediation: Bayesian Implementability of Joint Posteriors: Introduction

 Section~\ref{Section - Generator} generalizes the framework to accommodate for multiple signals.
 It introduces the notion of \emph{positivity preservation} and shows that a family of posterior likelihood functions can be simultaneously implemented by a mediator if and only if the family preserves positivity with respect to the prior.

 Finally, Section~\ref{Section - Comments} offers additional interpretations and extensions.
 Section~\ref{Section - Private} extends the analysis to settings where different players or groups of players observe different signals.
 It shows that the consistency conditions apply not only globally but also within any subgroup.
 Section \ref{Section - implications to potential games} reformulates the multiplicative consistency conditions in logarithmic terms and relates them to potential games (see \citealp{monderer1996potential}) in Corollary~\ref{cor: 2}.
+Section \ref{Section - How to optimize} discusses the optimality from the side of the mediator, and Section \ref{Section - non convex set of posteriors} concludes with the non-convexity of the set of joint posterior beliefs.